Kamprath/computercraft-files/readme.md

 Modules
 -------

 Code is organized into modules.
-Modules allow related code to be encapsulated and easily reused across systems.
+Modules allow related code to be encapsulated and easily reused.

 ### Creating a Module